aisingapore/PeekingDuck/docs/models/posenet.md

 The PoseNet node's input is an image stored as a three-dimensional NumPy array.
 For live or recorded videos, the input will be a single video frame per inference.

-The PoseNet node's outputs are the keypoints' coordinates, keypoint scores and keypoint connections.
-In addition, the PoseNet node also outputs the bounding boxes' coordinates of the detected human figures, which is determined by the coordinates of the outermost keypoints that are not masked.
+The PoseNet node's outputs are the keypoints' coordinates, keypoint scores, keypoint connections and bounding boxes' coordinates.
 These results are stored in a dictionary and can be accessed using the dictionary keys shown below.
 Detailed descriptions of the outputs are in the following sub-section.

 | Name of output              | Dictionary key  |
 | --------------------------- | --------------- |